 For most introverts, the world can often be too demanding at times.
 As introverts, we need to breathe, unwind, escape, and get lost in our inner selves.

 Here are a few reasons why introverts simply love being alone in their bedrooms:

 1. It’s a way to recharge ourselves

-Dr. Marti Olsen Laney, author of The Introvert Advantage, believes dopamine is the biological component that defines the behavior of introverts and extroverts.
-Although high levels of dopamine stimulates extroverts, introverts feel overwhelmed with the same levels of dopamine.
+Dr. Marti Olsen Laney, the author of The Introvert Advantage, believes dopamine is the biological component that defines the behavior of introverts and extroverts.
+Although high levels of dopamine stimulate extroverts, introverts feel overwhelmed with the same levels of dopamine.
 This is why we prefer to curl up in bed and watch a movie or read a book instead of going to a party.

 Our bedrooms are the best place for us to reflect and focus on our thoughts and imaginations.
 It gives us the opportunity to unwind and unload our minds and thoughts without getting distracted by others.

 It is our private and personal space where we can do anything and everything we like, whether it’s simply sitting in silence, writing, blogging, creating art, meditating, or any other activity to express ourselves.

 The introvert bedroom is the exact escape we need to survive the pressures and burdens of the world.
 It’s a place where we do not have to meet the expectations of others or pretend to be different to fit in.
 It’s a place where we can be ourselves without worrying about being accepted by others.
 Here, the only thing that matters is that we accept ourselves.
 Our bedroom is our place of freedom.